EnCiv/civil-server/doc/Install.md

 ## Setup

-On your browser go to your github account and login
+On your browser go to your GitHub account and login

-If you have just installed VSC you need to setup the bash shell.
+If you have just installed VSC you need to set up the bash shell.
 Use Control-Shift-P In the input field type "Select Default Shell"
 Choose "Git Bash"